Want to be a part of the ECDC action? Here’s what you need to know:

 - assume primary responsibility for meeting a client’s legal needs;

 - learn about the myriad of legal issues that businesses confront and some of the substantive law underlying those issues;

 - learn the importance of clear and concise oral and written communications;

 - learn how a small law office operates, including procedures for client intake, conflict checking, file maintenance, project tracking, timekeeping and scheduling;

 - learn the importance of pro bono service.

 You will receive 4 credit hours—2 classroom credits and 2 non-classroom credits—for your work with the ECDC.
 Your letter grade for the classroom portion is based upon attendance, preparedness and participation.
-The field placement or clinical portion of the class is graded as High Pass/Pass/Low Pass/Fail based upon the quality and timeliness of your client work, productivity, professional judgment and conduct, initiative and teamwork, compliance with clinical procedures and other factors determined by Professor Goldfarb and communicated to the Clinic’s students.
+The field placement or clinical portion of the class is graded as High Pass/Pass/Low Pass/Fail based upon the quality and timeliness of your client work, productivity, professional judgment and conduct, initiative and teamwork, compliance with clinical procedures and other factors determined by Professor Mangan and communicated to the Clinic’s students.

 The course does not meet the seminar or client counseling requirements.

 How to Get Involved:

 Once you are a qualified 3L, you can enroll by completing the “Application for Enrollment” and submitting it to the clinic.
 Up to 10 students will be selected for enrollment based on your application and a possible follow-up interview.
 Once you have been selected, you will enroll for two courses—both the field placement component and weekly classroom component of the ECDC.